Policy4OOD: A Knowledge-Guided World Model for Policy Intervention Simulation against the Opioid Overdose Crisis: Dataset Construction

-Opioid overdose risks and policy effects are deeply intertwined with socio-economic conditions~\cite{krueger2017have,phillips2017pain}, yet existing simulation approaches often treat policies in isolation from their structural context.
-To enable context-aware policy modeling, we construct a spatial-temporal state graph $\mathcal{G}_S = (V, E)$ that jointly captures state-level socio-economic dynamics and inter-state dependencies.
-The dataset spans January 2019 to December 2024 at monthly resolution.
-Dataset schema is illustrated in Figure \ref{fig:dataset}, and data source is summarized in Appendix \ref{sec:data_source}.
-Each node $v_i \in V$ represents one of the 48 contiguous U.S. states (Alaska and Hawaii are excluded due to geographical isolation).
-We associate each node with a time-varying feature vector $\mathbf{x}_i^{(t)} \in \mathbb{R}^{C}$ comprising $C = 12$ socio-economic descriptors across four domains: opioid outcomes (overdose deaths), economic conditions (unemployment rate, labor force participation, UI claims), demographic structure (age and racial distributions), and crime statistics (drug/narcotic violations).
-Table~\ref{tab:descriptor} provides detailed definitions and data sources.
-These descriptors are selected based on their established relevance in opioid policy literature and availability from authoritative national sources.
 Edges $E$ encode geographical adjacency: two states are connected if they share a terrestrial border (point-contact excluded).
 This structure captures cross-border spillover effects---including illicit drug supply networks, population mobility, and treatment access patterns---that have been shown to influence regional opioid dynamics~\cite{dellavigna2025policy}.
 The resulting graph contains $|E| = 194$ edges.
 For each state and time step, we collect enacted policy documents spanning prescription drug monitoring programs (PDMPs) and recovery support legislation.
 Raw policy text is transformed into structured representations.
 Together, the socio-economic features and policy representations provide the foundation for policy-conditioned simulation.
 To our knowledge, this constitutes the first integrated spatial-temporal dataset that pairs fine-grained legislative text with multi-domain socio-economic time series for data-driven opioid policy simulation at the state level.

+Note that although the fact that our selected time period falls during the COVID-19 pandemic may lead to unusual opioid dynamics, the pandemic period represents a particularly high-stakes evaluation context~\cite{gomes2023trends}, where we aim to demonstrate that Policy4OOD can capture policy effects during acute socioeconomic disruption.